-Plan C: Completion and Certification of University of California and California State University Intersegmental General Education Transfer Curriculum
+Plan C: Completion and Certification of University of California and California State University Intersegmental GE Transfer Curriculum

-Plan C, the Intersegmental General Education Transfer Curriculum (IGETC) is designed for transfer to the UC/CSU systems and the associate degree.
+Plan C, the Intersegmental GE Transfer Curriculum (IGETC) is designed for transfer to the UC/CSU systems and the associate degree.
 Courses acceptable at the University of California are identified as such at the end of each catalog description in the "Courses of Instruction" section of this catalog.
-A student may transfer up to 70 semester units from Long Beach City College.
+A student may transfer up to 70 semester units from LBCC.
 The Intersegmental Committee of Academic Senates for the combined public university and community college systems in the state of California approves the IGETC, which was first implemented Summer 1991.

-- The IGETC is a series of courses that community college students can use to satisfy lower-division general education requirements at any CSU or UC campus. - 2.
-The IGETC provides an option to the California State University general education requirements and replaces the University of California transfer core curriculum. - 3.
-Completion of the IGETC is not a requirement for transfer to a CSU or UC, nor is it the only way to fulfill the lower-division general education requirements of the CSU or UC prior to transfer.
-In some cases, students may find advantages in taking other courses at the community college to fulfill CSU's general education requirements or those of a particular UC campus. - 4.
-To achieve a non-transfer associate degree with this program, a student must complete a field of concentration and the associate degree general education and proficiency requirements. - 5.
+- 3. The IGETC is a series of courses that community college students can use to satisfy lower-division GE requirements at any CSU or UC campus. - 4.
+The IGETC provides an option to the California State University GE requirements and replaces the University of California transfer core curriculum. - 5.
+Completion of the IGETC is not a requirement for transfer to a CSU or UC, nor is it the only way to fulfill the lower-division GE requirements of the CSU or UC prior to transfer.
+In some cases, students may find advantages in taking other courses at the community college to fulfill CSU's GE requirements or those of a particular UC campus. - 6.
+To achieve a non-transfer associate degree with this program, a student must complete a field of concentration and the associate degree GE and proficiency requirements. - 7.
 Students must maintain continuous attendance.